Sh1n0e/HomeLab/Filebrowser.md

 Then from there I need to mount the drive so I will execute the following commands:

 ```
-0. Only applicapble if this was a drive used in windows: Reformat the drive to be an appropriate drive type for linux.
+0. Only applicable if this was a drive used in windows: Reformat the drive to be an appropriate drive type for linux.
 (I am using ext4 in my case)

 sudo mkfs.ext4 /dev/(sdb/sdc/sda)